Meghan Markle Spills All On Royal Wedding In Upcoming Queen Elizabeth Documentary

 Meghan Markle is going to be starring in a documentary series about Queen Elizabeth and the Commonwealth, writes People.

-The Duchess of Sussex, who will take part in a “a conversation, a stand-up chat” in the film, will be featured alongside husband Prince Harry and other members of the royal family.
+The Duchess of Sussex, who will take part in “a conversation, a stand-up chat” in the film, will be featured alongside husband Prince Harry and other members of the royal family.
 The documentary, Queen of the World, will air on ITV over two parts starting in September and a source within the palace has revealed that Sophie, Countess of Wessex, and Princess Anne, Queen Elizabeth’s daughter, will also be featured in the film in formal interviews.

 A statement from ITV discussing the film explained that the documentary will feature “behind-the-scenes moments with the Sovereign and other members of the Royal Family.”